What is MoleMapper™?

 This new app is another mechanism to broadly engage people across the U.S. in the War on Melanoma™ and collect data to find answers.
 It empowers you to learn what is normal for your body, monitor any changes, and share those photos with your medical team.
 Additionally, if you provide permission (consent), you can securely transmit your photos via the app for a research study.
 In this study, we will test if digital cell phone images can be used to develop diagnostic algorithms for melanoma.
 To do so, we need a large number of images.
 You can also enroll in the Melanoma Community Registry and become a warrior in our "army," to fight melanoma on multiple fronts.

-You can click HERE to view and download the app in iTunes®.
-Mole Mapper is an application for the iPhone platform, and can be found within the Apple App Store.
-It is not currently available on the AndroidTM platform.
+Mole Mapper is an application for the iPhone platform, and can be found within the Apple iTunes® Store.